My Health Partner Logo

 The possible complications1,2

-The pain or discomfort caused by angina may interfere with some of your daily activities and require rest.
-However, the most serious complication that can occur is a myocardial infarction, also called heart attack, which can lead to cardiac arrest.
+Angina pain or discomfort caused by angina may interfere with some of your daily activities and require rest.
+Beyond that, angina is dangerous; the most serious complication that can occur is a myocardial infarction, also called heart attack, which can lead to cardiac arrest.
 This is why it is important to listen carefully to your doctor’s recommendations and to make some lifestyle changes.

 Risk factors